-The third chapter in a trilogy of works exploring migration between Jamaica and the UK.
+This work in progress is the third chapter in a trilogy exploring migration between Jamaica and the UK.
 The first chapter is 'From a Small Island'.

 As the child of parents from Jamaica, born in England, I have often questioned where I belong.

 I have also experienced the traumas of being told that I didn’t belong.
 The taunt, “why don’t you go back home to where you came from” has historically been one used against migrants.
 In this light, it is clear that the question of identity is intrinsically linked to notions of belonging and that having a fixed, clear perception of ‘home’ is fundamental to one’s mental health and well-being.